coteditor/CotEditor/CONTRIBUTING.md

 ### Issue reports

 Search for existing issues first.
-If you find your issue previously reported, post your case to that issue; otherwise, create a new one by filling up the “Bug report” template.
+If you find your issue previously reported, post your case to that issue; otherwise, create a new one by filling out the “Bug report” template.
 Do not hesitate to post the same phenomenon as the existing issue as long as there are fewer than 10 cases.
 Multiple instances help a lot in finding the cause.
 In that situation, include your environment (versions of both CotEditor and macOS) in your post.

 If possible, attach screenshots or screencasts of the issue you face.
 It is also helpful to attach sample files that can reproduce the issue.